 High jerk settings

-- The 3D print will finish quicker as the print head is not slowing down quite as much.
+- Lower 3D print times as the print head is not slowing down quite as much.

 - There will be greater vibrations as the speed is faster and the change in direction is more sudden, leading to ringing and ghosting.